Tinformant/Leet/Tree/README.md

 ## Binary Tree
-* Only constraint is that a binary tree has at most two kids.
+* Only constraint is that a binary tree has at most two children.

 ## Binary Search Tree
 * Left child less than parent